ConsBiol-unibern/SDMtune/tests/testthat/_snaps/aicc.md

     Condition
       Error in `aicc()`:
       !
-AICc available only for <Maxent> and <Maxnet> models. x You have supplied a <RF> instad.
+AICc available only for <Maxent> and <Maxnet> models. x You have supplied a <RF> instead.